codio-templates/hello-codio-R-RStudio/.guides/content/R---Sample-Lesson-Page-cede.md

 ![Figure 5.8 has 25 built in shapes that are identified by numbers.
 There are some seeming duplicates: for example, 0, 15, and 22 are all squares.
 The difference comes from the interaction of the `colour` and `fill` aesthetics.
 The hollow shapes (0--14) have a border determined by `colour`; the solid shapes (15--18) are filled with `colour`; the filled shapes (21--24) have a border of `colour` and are filled with `fill`.](visualize_files/figure-latex/shapes-1.jpg)

+**Figure 5.8**

-**Figure 5.8 has 25 built in shapes that are identified by numbers.
+R has 25 built in shapes that are identified by numbers.
 There are some seeming duplicates: for example, 0, 15, and 22 are all squares.
 The difference comes from the interaction of the `colour` and `fill` aesthetics.
-The hollow shapes (0--14) have a border determined by `colour`; the solid shapes (15--18) are filled with `colour`; the filled shapes (21--24) have a border of `colour` and are filled with `fill`.**
+The hollow shapes (0--14) have a border determined by `colour`; the solid shapes (15--18) are filled with `colour`; the filled shapes (21--24) have a border of `colour` and are filled with `fill`.